jbcoe/iso-cpp-breaking-UB/draft.md

 }
 ```

-A quick glance at this function would expect that `foo` could be trivially
+We might expect that the function `foo` could be trivially reduced to a simple
-reduced to a simple `return 10` statement during a flow-analysis optimisation
+`return 10` statement during a flow-analysis optimisation pass.
+Indeed, with
-pass.
-Indeed, with the current rules, this is what most modern compilers will
+the current language rules, this is what most modern compilers will emit.
-emit.
 However, under the changes proposed in P0907R0
 [[2]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0907r0.html)
 this would no longer be a valid optimisation as there are some inputs which
 would overflow.

-There is a plethora of other optimisation opportunities that are similarly
+There are many other optimisation opportunities that are similarly reliant on
-reliant on the undefined behaviour of signed integer overflow.
-Below is an
+the undefined behaviour of signed integer overflow.
+Below is an (incomplete)
-(incomplete) summary of other optimisations gathered from
+summary of other optimisations gathered from
 [[10]](https://kristerw.blogspot.co.uk/2016/02/how-undefined-signed-overflow-enables.html):

-- `(x * c) == 0` can be optimised to `x == 0` eliding the multiplication.
+- `(x * c) == 0` can be optimised to `x == 0`, eliding the multiplication.
 - `(x * c_1) / c_2` can be optimised to `x * (c_1 / c_2)` if `c_1` is divisible by `c_2`.
 - `(-x) / (-y)` can be optimised to `x / y`.
 - `(x + c) < x` can be optimised to `false` if `c > 0` or `true` otherwise.